 Like much of the violence in the novel, the murderous fight between Toadvine and the kid is absurdly disproportionate to its occasion; the two fight over nothing more than yielding the path to and from the outhouse.
 The narrator underscores the ritualized nature of violence by comparing Toadvine’s repetition of the word “kill” to a “crazed chant.”

 The kid wakes in the hotel to find Toadvine’s branded face looking over him.
 The two agree to quit fighting.
-The kid recovers his boots and his knife, which he addresses affectionately.
-The two go downstairs together, where Toadvine asks the bartender which room a man named Sidney is staying in.
+The kid recovers his boots and Toadvine's knife, which he tosses to him.
+Toadvine wipes off the blade on his pants, telling the knife that he thought someone had stolen it.
+He and the kid then go downstairs together, where Toadvine asks the bartender which room a man named Sidney is staying in.
 A hotel clerk warns Toadvine that Sidney intends to kill him, but Toadvine and the kid go to the room anyway.

 Toadvine lights some tinder on fire and pushes it under Sidney’s door.
 Sidney emerges; Toadvine attempts to gouge his eye out and, at Toadvine’s urging, the kid also begins to attack Sidney.
 By now a large part of Sidney’s room is on fire.
 The hotel clerk comes upstairs cursing at Toadvine, but Toadvine kicks him in the throat.
 The kid follows Toadvine downstairs, hitting the clerk in the side of the head as he passes.

 The narrator doesn’t explain why Toadvine wants to fight with Sidney, but this hardly matters, since doing violence seems to be desirable in itself for many of the novel’s characters.
 The kid joins in with Toadvine ruthlessly, even though he ironically has more reason to fight against Toadvine at this point than anyone else.